CostiaB/Birds_Detection/README.md

 Second part was obtained from YouTube videos.
 See Images_ from video. ipynb

 The images were labeled and prepared for object detection using this website https://www.makesense.ai/

+The easy way to acces your IP camera is yo use addres from this website:  https://www.ispyconnect.com/cameras